 Patents are a way of registering your inventions, granting you exclusivity over their use.
 However, more than providing protection for your invention’s technical characteristics, patents make a difference when it comes to the success of a business.

 Patents prevent third parties from manufacturing, offering, stocking, or selling your invention without your consent, whether this be a product or a process of getting new products.

 You can profit through the assignment or licensing of your patent.
 If you wish to do so, our team can help you define and negotiate the best solution for you.

 In the face of such a competitive market, protecting an invention through a patent is an important step to avoid the high counterfeit risk that can cause any business to fail.

 The criteria, and its interpretation, differ from jurisdiction to jurisdiction.
-However, patents usually protect the inventions that:
+However, patents usually protect inventions that:

 Everything that can be made or used in any industry, including agriculture.

-Ideas, projects, and business models cannot be protected by patents as such.
+Ideas, projects, and business models cannot be protected by patents.
 Discoveries, mathematical methods, and scientific theories are also a part of the limitations as to what can be patented.